angrybacon/doomsday-wiki/markdown/partials/welcome.md

 We have three main variants represented on here that you can access resources for on the left hand sidebar.

-**Meandeck Doomsday** is the primary deck variant that is having previously unprecedented success since the printing of Thassa's Oracle.
-Meandeck Doomsday uses countermagic like Force of Will and Daze to play a controlling game before ending the game.
-The moniker *Meandeck* is explained in [this article][pretty-mean-deck].
+**Doomsday** is the primary deck variant that is having previously unprecedented success since the printing of Thassa's Oracle.
+Legacy Doomsday uses countermagic like Force of Will and discard like Duress  to play a controlling game before ending the game.

 **DDFT** (Doomsday Fetchland Tendrils) is the closest to historical lists.
 Although it adopts the current usage of Thassa's Oracle these decks tend to also